CorvetteCole/blur-provider/README.md

 any plugin-specific hints must be suitably namespaced to allow for shared use; 'mutter-' key prefix is reserved for internal use, and must not be used by plugins.

+# Behavior (simply by modifiying the \_MUTTER_HINTS property you can adjust blur instantly)
+- If your \_MUTTER_HINTS is null, or no longer includes blur-provider, blur is removed
+- If you do not pass a sigma value at all, or the sigma value is outside the range 0-111 (inclusive), the blur sigma will default to the extension settings sigma value set by the user
+- If you pass a sigma value of 0, blur will be removed